dayton-outar/shillings/docs/README.md

 3. has a net worth of at least ten million dollars or has acquired indemnity insurance for at least that amount.

-The law continues to state,

-> A company is eligible to apply for a dealer’s licence if it maintains capital of at least fifty million dollars.

-> A company is eligible to apply for an investment adviser’s licence if it maintains free assets of at least one million dollars.

 These are the requirements for starting a stock brokerage.
 If those requirements can be met, then that firm can use this as a way to position itself to members of the market that want a real-time digitized approach to the business of trading stocks.

 ## Monetization